Call for Expressions of Interest

 Roundtable and Townhall date: 4-5 September 2021, @King’s College London

-King’s College London and ‘Queer’ Asia are excited to invite expressions of interest for a two-day virtual roundtable on thinking ‘Queer Asia as Method’ on 4 and 5 September 2021.
+King’s College London, CEACS (University of Nottingham), and ‘Queer’ Asia are excited to invite expressions of interest for a two-day virtual roundtable on thinking ‘Queer Asia as Method’ on 4 and 5 September 2021.
 We ask that interested participants consider in their expression of interest the following questions.
 What is Queer Asia as method?
 How has the commingling of queerness and disciplinary projects in Asia inflected each other, and how do they enable a transgressive and transnational praxis that is critically informing the work of diversity and inclusion in the arts and humanities?
 Moreover, how does queerness in resistance/rupture and/or reparation inform the work of decolonising the curriculum?
 This Queer Asia as Method roundtable aims at exploring ‘What is queer?’, ‘What is Asia?’ and ‘What is “Queer Asia”?’.
 By pairing queer studies with area studies, this workshop endeavours to approach both queerness and Asianess as ‘a placeholder that might partly express a promiscuous or incoherent desire or a desire whose content continues to be under erasure’ (Arondekar and Patel 2016: 154).

 As an emerging debate, queer Asia as method is built upon the larger discourse of Asia as method.
 As scholars including Gayatri Chakravorty Spivak, Chen Kuan-hsing, Shih Shu-mei, and Stuart Hall argue, diversifying and decolonising our epistemes and methods of knowledge production are not merely a matter of collecting cultural objects and values into our research and pedagogy.
 This is because to do so, we often risk reframing these discourses within the established Euro-American (and colonising) frameworks and adopting the position of an unnamed ‘European subject’ that treats Asian practices and lived experiences as its technology of recognition.
 In other words, without fully rethinking what it means by Asia (and in our case, Queer Asia) as method, we can easily appropriate these epistemes for the purpose of reinforcing the myth of European universality.